 - Maximize cash flow.
 One of the best ways to achieve a stable cash flow is to offer prepaid retainers or ongoing payment plans.
 Maintenance contracts are another great way to create a brand-new revenue stream.
 Consider once-a-year or once-a-month contract renewal fees, and manage credit payments to avoid fees or to take advantage of discounts and better terms.

 - Streamline management costs.
 Create a user-friendly system for employees and be sure to build in back-office, administrative time into your project fees, hourly rates, or ongoing charges.
 Automation will allow your business to run more efficiently and will streamline your management overhead.
+To maximize the benefits of automation, consider seeking the expertise of a Zapier expert who can help you navigate the intricacies of integration and tailor solutions to your specific business needs.

 - Raise the marketing bar.
 Today, marketing is all about immediacy.
 Give your business an instant presence through online networks, including Facebook and LinkedIn.
 Set up group meetings, sales presentations, and special promotions using webinars, webcasts, and podcasts, rather than travel and personal meetings.
 Don’t forget to measure all of your marketing efforts to see which ones are indeed cost-effective.